vitalfedorov/CV/CV_en.md

 > <i>Reform and development of the pension system of the Russian Federation</i>
 > Preprints:
 >> - Improvement of mechanisms and financial sources of the insurance pension system.
 2021
->> - Factors of pensions growth in the med- and long term provision.
+>> - Factors of pensions growth in the mid- and long term outlook.
 2020
 >> - Strengthening insurance principles in the compulsory pension insurance system.
 2019
 >> - Analysis of the impact of the tax system on the income of the population at the present stage of the economic development.
 2018
 >> - etc.